Ab initio optical potentials for magnesium isotopes at intermediate energies: from stability to the island of inversion: Introduction

-Depending on the energy regime under consideration, there are essentially two different approaches to obtain optical potentials from first principles.
-At low projectile energies ($\lesssim$ 20~MeV per nucleon) {\it ab initio} nucleon-nucleus (NA) effective interactions for elastic scattering are derived with Green's function techniques utilizing different many-body methods like the symmetry-adapted no-core shell-model (SA-NCSM)~\cite{Launey:2021sua, BurrowsLMBSDL24}, or the coupled cluster approach~\cite{RotureauDHJN2018}, with some recent methods allowing for use of microscopic structure input from any many-body model \cite{Sargsyan:2024qeb}.
-The goal of these approaches is to expand the dynamical part of the optical potential to include the low-energy collective degrees of freedom of the projectile-target composite system.
+Depending on the energy regime under consideration, there are \red{only a few main} approaches to obtaining optical potentials from first principles.
+At low projectile energies ($\lesssim$ 20~MeV per nucleon), {\it ab initio} nucleon-nucleus ($NA$) effective interactions for elastic scattering are derived with Green's function techniques utilizing different many-body methods like the symmetry-adapted no-core shell-model (SA-NCSM)~\cite{Launey:2021sua, BurrowsLMBSDL24}, or the coupled cluster approach~\cite{RotureauDHJN2018}, with some recent methods allowing for use of microscopic structure input from any many-body model \cite{Sargsyan:2024qeb}.
+The goal of these approaches is to expand the dynamical part of the optical potential to include the low-energy collective degrees of freedom of the projectile-target composite system. \red{Another method rooted in nucleon-nucleon ($NN$) interactions derives optical potentials from chiral forces in nuclear matter \cite{WhiteheadLH2019,WhiteheadLH2020,WhiteheadLH2021}.
+These potentials produce proton and neutron elastic scattering cross sections and can be used for studies of reactions involving a single nucleon (see, e.g., \cite{WhiteheadPNP2022}).}